ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

 A pattern or output description is an ID (to be used in the code) followed by a filename.

-The file is is the folder defined with the folder properties of the group / suites.
+The file is in the folder defined with the folder properties of the group / suites.

-The root folder for pattern and output is different.
+The root folder for pattern files and output files is different.

 #### Benchmarks